DNA Oligos - single tube

 Our standard custom DNA portfolio features

-- 4 synthesis scale with guaranteed yield expressed in ODs:
+- 4 synthesis scales with guaranteed yield expressed in ODs:

 |Need a specific final yield?||No Problem,